 Sure, just make sure not to feed apple seeds, which contain cyanide.

-The Bottom Line – What Should I Feed My Chickens?
+The Bottom Line – What To Feed Chickens?

 Beyond all the puzzling information on what to feed one’s chickens, the answer is simple: keep their diet as close as possible to what it would look like if they were ambulating around by themselves!